petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/liferay-cloud-maintenance-and-release-schedule.md

 Liferay SaaS and PaaS both have a weekly maintenance and release schedule.
 Liferay Cloud uses a transparent and predictable release cadence to ensure that customers can rely on a stable and dependable infrastructure for their cloud projects.

+[Liferay DXP maintenance](#liferay-dxp-maintenance-windows) and [Liferay Cloud Platform maintenance](#liferay-cloud-platform-maintenance-windows) occur independently from one another.

 ## Liferay DXP Maintenance Windows

 Liferay SaaS instances have weekly DXP maintenance windows.
-The maintenance window depends on the customer's *deployment region* and lasts for *4 hours*.
+The maintenance window depends on the customer's *deployment region* and lasts *4 hours*.
 These maintenance windows include updates to the instance's database and Liferay DXP instance. *One or two short downtimes are expected each week during this window*.
 These maintenance windows *cannot* be changed or delayed per request.

 Liferay strives to test updates in advance on a copy of customer databases to avoid issues and verify the update's quality.
 Customers should establish a predefined test plan with Liferay that covers important business use cases, so these can be included when testing each update's quality.
 If the testing is successful, the update applies to both production and non-production instances.